lumutek/freebee/README.md

 developed.

 As of 03/30/2020, development group members include:
-Lukas D. Mueller (Lead)
+Lukas D. Mueller (Lead),
-Conan Minihan
+Conan Minihan,
-Nathan Kindt
+Nathan Kindt,
 Praj Mohan

 The project is expected to have several contributers under the MIT open-source license.